 As implied by Mr. Kaplan, if the signals show that the economies are slowing down due to the virus, his stance on starting the tapering may change.

 The impact on trading:

 Trading has witnessed a sharp drop during the last week after something similar was recorded in the last part of 2020.
 The prices have seen a sharp drop and crashed below the 200-week simple moving average during the process.

 The steep drop in the prices occurred from a rising wedge pattern that was observed earlier this month.
 Moreover, the MACD is at its lowest level since April 2020, and the RSI prevails in the oversold territory.

-Forex trading in Australia can rely on some of the top Australian forex brokers of 2021 and trading platforms that can leverage the stiff market.
+Forex trading in Australia can rely on some of the best forex brokers Australia of 2021 and trading platforms that can leverage the stiff market.